cwru-rcci/metaroot/README.md

 ### metaroot
-A lightweight toolkit to aid distributed resource administration in HPC environments
+A framework for distributed resource administration in HPC environments